nitya308/nuggets-game/DESIGN.md

 ### Functional decomposition

-1. grid_read : initializes the grid from file
+1. grid_read: initializes the grid from file
-2. grid_isOpne: verifies whether given location is wall or not
+2. grid_isOpen: verifies whether given location is wall or not
 3. grid_isVisible: gives set of visible locations from viewpoint
 4. grid_displayVisible: gives visible set + known set, with gold and players in visible part only
 5. grid_print: turns set of locations into formatted string